mbaneshi/gas_ton/README.md

 ## General Idea

 The TON Virtual Machine (TVM) serves as the environment where smart contract gas fees are incurred.
 To facilitate a clearer understanding of the subject, we have categorized gas-related aspects into three segments.
-Additionally, we have highlighted key concepts that merit attention:

 ![Gas Partition Diagram](assets/gas-partition-diagram.png)

 - **Gas Storage Fee**
-  This part deals with spaces that smart contract occupied, and is applicable to every smart contract.
+  This part deals with spaces that smart contracts occupy in the network and is applicable to every smart contract.
+We also call it a rent fee.
+In simple words, No one can put everything they want on the network and system without payment.
+This fee has an important effect, in preventing system abuse.

-  - All data and instructions are encapsulated in a specialized data structure called Cells, represented by a hash.
-  - Both data and instructions can be computed as bit sequences.
-  - The storage formula is contingent on the time delta and the number of bits involved.
+  We measure space as bit, and time as delta to calculate this fee.
+We have one simple data structure known as a cell.

 - **Gas Computation Fee**
+When we talk about Gas in general, we talk about this part.
+In fact the complex and most important gas fee is here.
+And deserve more attention.
+Every calculation, and commputation in our code has a fee.
+We call them instructions, and we have big column explaining them in TON document website, here.
 This part deals with business logic, data structure, and algorithms.
-  - Each operation in TVM incurs a specific gas fee.
-  - TVM utilizes an assembly language with extensibility capabilities.

 - **Gas Communication Fee**
-  This part as its name indicates, related to communication and message passing.
+  This part as its name indicates, is related to communication and message passing.
+Messaging concept in TON pillar of scalability.
+We have no way but sending message to do any operation, and it has a fee.
-  - Two distinct realms, namely internal and external, govern communication.
-  - Each realm adheres to its own set of rules.
-  - Every smart contract is responsible for the fee associated with sending outbound messages.

  For every part, we try to address some common interesting aspects:

  - Theory and Idea,
  - What is the formula, What is involved
  - Who is in charge
- - When the fee is deducted, what is the process
+ - When the fee is deducted or what is the process
- - Pitfalls
+ - Preventing Pitfalls
- - Space for improvement
- - development consideration

  </details>